These spicy chicken wings are low in carbohydrates and ultra-tasty!

-- Place the spices in a bag, adding 3 or 4 wings at a time, depending on how big the bag; shake to coat wings.
+- Place the spices in a bag, adding 3 or 4 wings at a time, depending on how big the bag is.
+Shake the bag to coat the wings.

-- Place wings in a single layer on the broiler pan or cookie sheet.
+- Place the wings in a single layer on the broiler pan or cookie sheet.

 - Cook for 2 minutes.
-Turn them over and cook for another two minutes.
+Turn the wings over and cook them for another 2 minutes.

-- Repeat those 2 steps for a total of 8 minutes.
-Serve immediately.
+- Repeat Step 7 for a total of 8 minutes, then serve immediately.

 Bangin' buffalo chicken wings

-- 3 lbs chicken tenderloins or wings, skinned
+- 3 pounds chicken tenderloins or wings, skinned

 - In a large pot, boil the chicken for 15 minutes.
 If using wings, do not let the chicken fall off the bone.

-- Remove from water, cool until easy to handle.
+- Remove the wings from the water, and let them cool until they're easy to handle.

-- Carefully pull the skins off each piece.
+- Carefully pull the skin off each piece.

 - In a baking dish, combine the two sauces, add the chicken and stir well.

-- Cover and bake for 30 minutes at 350º.
-Uncover and stir well.
+- Cover and bake for 30 minutes at 350 degrees F. Uncover and stir well.

 - Serve with fat-free blue cheese dressing and celery sticks.

-- Cayenne pepper or chili powder- 1/4 tsp
+- 1/4 teaspoon cayenne pepper or chili powder

 For making the hot sauce

-- Clean the chicken wings; if you want you could remove the skin or keep it (it's up to you).
+- Clean the chicken wings, removing the skin or keeping it on (it's up to you).

-- In a small bowl, combine all-purpose flour, paprika, cayenne pepper or chili powder and salt.
+- In a small bowl, combine the all-purpose flour, paprika, salt and cayenne pepper or chili powder.

 - Place the chicken wings in a large glass bowl.

-- Coat the wings evenly with flour mixture.
+- Coat the wings evenly with the flour mixture.

-- Cover the dish with a plastic wrap and keep it in the refrigerator.
+- Cover the dish with plastic wrap and keep it in the refrigerator.

-- Let marinate for an hour or 90 minutes.
+- Marinate for an hour or 90 minutes.

-- Place the marinated chicken wings on the sheet and lightly spray the wings with Pam.
+- Place the marinated chicken wings on the sheet and lightly spray the wings with cooking spray.

-- After 45 minutes of baking, increase the oven temperature to 375 F.
+- Bake for 45 minutes at 350 degrees F, then increase the oven temperature to 375 degrees F.

-- Take the wings out and spray them with Pam or any cooking spray.
+- Take the wings out of the oven and spray them with cooking spray.

-- Bake them again at 375 F for another 10 minutes; this makes the wings crispy.
+- Place the wings back in the oven and bake them for another 10 minutes.
+This makes the wings crispy.

 - Make the sauce while the wings are baking.

-- Heat a saucepan over low heat, add the butter, hot sauce, ground pepper and garlic powder, stir together.
+- Heat a saucepan over low heat.
+Add the butter, hot sauce, ground pepper and garlic powder and stir them together.

-- Let the butter melt and stir until the mixture is well blended.
+- Let the butter melt, and stir the mixture until it is well blended.

-- Remove from the heat and pour the sauce over the baked crispy chicken wings.
+- Remove the sauce from the heat and pour it over the baked crispy chicken wings.

 Teriyaki chicken wing drumettes

-"These saucy drumettes are a big hit at every gathering," says Cynthia Briggs, newspaper food columnist and author of Pork Chops & Applesauce A Collection of Recipes and Collections.
+"These saucy drumettes are a big hit at every gathering," says Cynthia Briggs, newspaper food columnist and author of Pork Chops & Applesauce: A Collection of Recipes and Reflections (Amazon, $15).